Skip to main content

 metadataobjectArbitrary key-value pairs stored with the sandbox

-cpuCountnumberCPU cores (max 4).
+cpuCountnumberCPU cores.
 TypeScript and HTTP API only

 apiKeystringDefaults to OPENCOMPUTER_API_KEY env var